simeonkr/HaGL/doc/Overview.md

 ...
 ```

-For instance we can define
+For instance, we can define
 ```
 bluePlusRedCircle :: GLObj
 bluePlusRedCircle = fromImage $ liftToImage2 (+) blueCircIm redCircIm where